Main content start

 - Complete two of the following courses with a grade of B or better:

-- ECON 246
+- ECON 246 Labor Economics I

-- ECON 247
+- ECON 247 Labor Economics II

-- ECON 248
+- ECON 248 Labor Economics III

 - Each course requires a term paper, which helps students develop research for the third-year seminar and the job market.
-The term paper can either: be the same for all four classes, building up to a major paper throughout the sequence; or two, three, or four different preliminary papers.
+The term paper can either be the same for all four classes, building up to a major paper throughout the sequence, or two, three, or four different preliminary papers.

 - Courses combine faculty lectures summarizing important topics, research exercises using data, and student presentations of key recent papers in literature.